manics/binderhub-ci-repos-minimal-dockerfile/README.md

 [![GitHub Workflow Status](https://img.shields.io/github/workflow/status/binderhub-ci-repos/minimal-dockerfile/Build%20and%20push?logo=github&label=Build%20and%20push%20cron%20job)](https://github.com/binderhub-ci-repos/minimal-dockerfile/actions)

-This repo contain a Dockerfile is built and published every night to [DockerHub](https://hub.docker.com/repository/docker/jupyterhub/binderhub-ci-repos_minimal-dockerfile) as `jupyterhub/binderhub-ci-repos_minimal-dockerfile:latest`.
-It can be referenced in other Dockerfiles to provide a provide a ~5 second build of a fully viable BinderHub image, which is useful for as fast as possible CI tests of [jupyterhub/binderhub](https://github.com/jupyterhub/binderhub).
+This repository is built and published every night to [DockerHub](https://hub.docker.com/repository/docker/jupyterhub/binderhub-ci-repos_minimal-dockerfile) as `jupyterhub/binderhub-ci-repos_minimal-dockerfile:latest`.
+It can be referenced in other Dockerfiles to provide a fast build of a image that a BinderHub can run.
+This pattern of referencing an already built image is used for CI tests of [jupyterhub/binderhub](https://github.com/jupyterhub/binderhub).

 ## minimal-dockerfile

-This takes ~20 seconds to build.
-This Dockerfile lives in this repo.
+This is an example of a "minimal repo" that is fast to build.
+This `Dockerfile` lives in this repo.

 ```Dockerfile
 FROM python:3.8-slim